Do you know the two most important questions you need to ask when looking for a church to join?

 The word "Reformed" can be defined very simply in two ways: First, it's a reference to our historical link to the Protestant Reformation of the 16th century and describes us as heirs of the tradition that comes from Luther, Calvin, Knox, and other Reformers of the Church.
 Second, the word "Reformed" is used most commonly to refer to certain theological distinctive that have marked Reformational believers.
 Specifically, those who embrace what have come to be known as "the doctrines of grace".
 These Biblical distinctions can be identified in the acrostic, G.R.A.C.E.
 GOD's Sovereignty in all His creation, including His providence and election of believers, apart from any merit of their own.
 Radical Depravity says that every person is initially dead in sin and entirely defiled in all his/her faculties of soul and body.
 Accomplished Redemption says Christ's death did not make salvations possible for His people, but that GOD's redemption for His people was accomplished by Christ's death.
 Called Effectually speaks to the efficacious nature of GOD's salvation.
 Not only do those appointed to salvation receive the outward call of the Gospel message, they're first made alive spiritually by the Holy Spirit.
 Endurance of the Saints is our culminating point.
 GOD preserves those who come to faith through the efficacious work of redemption, accomplished through Jesus Christ.
 Believers are preserved through this life to eternal life.

-These distinctives can be best summed up by our assertion of the responsibility of every person to repent and believe, and that it is GOD who, by His sovereign electing grace, draws men, women and children, who are otherwise dead in sin, to faith in His Son Jesus Christ.
+These distinctives can be best summed up by our assertion of the responsibility of every person to repent and believe, and that it is GOD who, by His sovereign electing grace, draws men, women and children, who are otherwise dead in sin, to saving faith in His Son Jesus Christ.
 By this faith alone are GOD's people justified.

 We desire and seek to hold to our Reformed convictions humbly, recognizing the sincerity and earnestness of godly men and women who embrace differing positions.